sg893052/sonic-buildimage/L3/BFD/BFD_Profile.md

 Profile will take effect after it is configured.

 **Scenario 2:**
-BFD profile is associated with static BFD peer and BFD params are configured in the static peer as well Params configured in static peer takes precedence over BFD profile.
+BFD profile is associated with static BFD peer and BFD params are configured in the static peer as well.
+Params configured in static peer takes precedence over BFD profile.

 **Scenario 3:**